4) The sharing of resources

 - Greed

-which take their place.
-This relates to Principle 1), the perceived
+place.
+This relates to Principle 1), the perceived separation from the

 Resolution